 In addition to the College of Business Study Abroad in Costa Rica and China programs, students who are pursing a degree or minor within the college have the opportunity to study for a semester or year at partner institutions in France, England, and South Korea.

 In addition to learning international business practices, student participants:

 - improve your foreign language skills,

-- gain an understanding and openness toward other cultures,
+- gain an understanding and openness for other cultures,

 - enhance your intercultural communication skills,